katmarcin/bikesharing/README.md

 ## Overview of the Statistical Analysis

-The purpose of this analysis is to help create a business proposal for a bike-sharing company that would be based prospecitvely in Des Moines, Iowa.
+The purpose of this analysis is to help create a business proposal for a bike-sharing company that would prospectively be based in Des Moines, Iowa.
 In order to convince a potential Angel investor to provide seed funding for the business, a statistical analysis was performed using public data from another bike-sharing company, Citi Bike.
 The data available is sourced from metrics within New York City, as Citi Bike is a privately-owned public bike sharing system that only operates within NYC buroughs.
-Information spanning from user demographics to trip duration to help answer potential questions if we were to open a bike-sharing business in Des Moines.
-Tableau Public, a data visualization software, is used as the primary tool to our business proposal.
+Information spanning from user demographics to trip duration was used to help answer any potential questions from investors if we were to open a bike-sharing business in Des Moines.
+Tableau Public, a data visualization software, is used as the primary tool for our business proposal.

 ### Resources

 #### Data Source

+201908-citibike-tripdata.csv, obtained from https://ride.citibikenyc.com/system-data

 #### Software